Important Safety Information for SPIRIVA RESPIMAT and SPIRIVA HANDIHALER (continued)

 If paradoxical bronchospasm occurs, discontinue STIOLTO immediately and institute alternative therapy.

 STIOLTO can produce a clinically significant cardiovascular effect in some patients, as measured by increases in pulse rate, systolic or diastolic blood pressure, and/or symptoms.
 If such effects occur, STIOLTO may need to be discontinued.

 Use caution in patients with convulsive disorders, thyrotoxicosis, diabetes mellitus, ketoacidosis, in patients with known or suspected prolongation of the QT interval, and in patients who are unusually responsive to sympathomimetic amines.

 Use with caution in patients with narrow‑angle glaucoma.
-Instruct patients to contact a physician immediately if signs or symptoms of acute narrow‑angle glaucoma develop (e.g., eye pain or discomfort, blurred vision, visual halos or colored images in association with red eyes from conjunctival congestion and corneal edema).
+Instruct patients to contact a physician immediately if signs or symptoms of acute narrow‑angle glaucoma develop.

-Use with caution in patients with urinary retention, which can be associated with symptoms like difficulty passing urine and painful urination in patients with prostatic hyperplasia or bladder‑neck obstruction.
+Use with caution in patients with urinary retention especially in patients with prostatic hyperplasia or bladder-neck obstruction.
 Instruct patients to consult a physician immediately should any of these signs or symptoms develop.

-Patients with moderate to severe renal impairment (creatinine clearance of <60 mL/min) treated with STIOLTO should be monitored closely for anticholinergic side effects.
+Patients with moderate to severe renal impairment (creatinine clearance of <60 mL/min) should be monitored closely for anticholinergic side effects.

 - Use caution if administering adrenergic drugs because sympathetic effects of olodaterol may be potentiated.